rohank20/TitanicChallenge/README.md

 # TitanicChallenge
 This is my first project uploaded on GitHub.
-The purpose of this project is to predict if a Passenger onboard the Titanic survived/didn't survive.
+The purpose of this project is to predict if a passenger onboard the Titanic survived/didn't survive.
+I have used SimpleImputer and for data processing and then used a Random Forest Classifier for this task.